Published on November 12, 2019

 Stress creates risk, maternal education provides resilience

 A study of 70 mothers and their infants suggests that the impact of maternal stress on neurodevelopment is detectable by electroencephalography (EEG) at 2 months of age.
-The team of investigators, co-led...
+The team of investigators, co-led by Pat...
 Read More

 Published on April 5, 2019